Skip to main content

 Rollout

 Roll a block list out via mode: detectshadowblock and watch Security Events for false positives (the email kind in particular can match legitimate payload fields).
-A redact list needs no such ramp — redaction applies as soon as the policy is live (in any mode except off), and body_mutations_total starts moving immediately.
+A redact list rides the same ramp — in detect/shadow each match is only recorded as a would-redaction and the body is untouched; redaction actually rewrites the body in block mode, which is when body_mutations_total starts moving.
 See Modes & Fail Postures.